joker-eph/githubmove/GitHubMove.rst

-Some concerns have been raised that having a single repository would be a burden for downstream users that have interest in only a single repository, however this is addressed by keeping a read-only git repo for each project just as we do today.
+Some concerns have been raised that having a single repository would be a burden for downstream users that have interest in only a single repository, however this is addressed by keeping a read-only Git repo for each project just as we do today.
 Also the GitHub SVN bridge allows to contribute to a single sub-project the same way it is possible today (see below before/after section for more details).